-The Union Board of Aldermen put their stamp of approval this week on a 2018 fiscal budget that projects revenues of $1.299 million and $1.334 million in expenditures.
+The Union Board of Aldermen will, in all likelihood, put their stamp of approval on a 2019 fiscal budget that projects revenues of $1.304 million in revenues and $1.346 million in expenditures.

 The slight shortfall will be made up in carry over surpluses from previous years.

 In a short, uneventful August meeting last week, the Union Board of Aldermen wasted very little time in disposing of a brief agenda of routine items.